 - Do not speak to the other driver’s insurance company or agree to any settlements.
 Doing so could disqualify you from claiming any future compensation.

 - Call the motorcycle accident injury lawyers at Fran Haasch Law Group, or contact us online 24 hours a day.

 How Long After an Accident Do I Have to Find a St. Petersburg Motorcycle Accident Lawyer?

-The statute of limitations to take legal action for a motorcycle accident in the state of Florida is four years, and two years in the case of a wrongful death claim.
+The statute of limitations to take legal action for a motorcycle accident in Florida is four years and two years in the case of a wrongful death claim.
 So, if you think you might want to file a lawsuit and wish to consult a personal injury lawyer, you should do so as soon as possible after your accident.
 Four years may seem like a long time, but the legal process of investigating your case and pursuing compensation takes time.
-Therefore, it is prudent to contact a St. Petersburg motorcycle accident lawyer immediately.
+Therefore, it is prudent to immediately contact a St. Petersburg motorcycle accident lawyer.